rafaeltests/devops-exercise/README.md

     https://github.com/rafaeltests/devops-exercise

     1. The Dockerfile(s) for the image(s).
-    2. The kubernetes file(s) for the service deployment(s).
+    2. The kubernetes file(s) for service deployment(s).
 The deployment should be replicable on our kubernetes cluster.
     3. Optionally the code for the improved version of the service.

 ## General Guidelines